Questions About Tryouts

-All SDS members must commit to help run SDS's high school and college tournaments if required barring exceptional extenuating circumstances.
-Apart from that, SDS members have the freedom to choose their competitive schedule with tournaments on offer almost every weekend and regular weekly practice rounds and socials.
+All SDS members must commit to help run SDS's high school tournament if required, barring exceptional extenuating circumstances.
+Apart from that, SDS members have the freedom to choose their competitive schedule with tournaments on offer almost every weekend, as well as regular weekly practice rounds and socials.

 Do I have to try out now?
 What about a few months into the year?

-The start of fall quarter, immediately after the activities fair, is the only time each year that we hold tryouts for the travel team.
-Tryouts only take place once a year, and the next tryout opportunity will be around the end of week 1 of fall quarter 2022-23 for the 2022-23 travel team.
+The start of Fall quarter, immediately after the Activities Fair, is the only time each year that we hold tryouts for the travel team.

 We have limited resources to spend on travel & coaching so we can't allow everyone to attend competitions, and we also run a series of training sessions organized by our coaching staff early in the year to prepare you for the upcoming season.
 Every year we get emails for a week or two after the end of tryouts asking about how to "try out late," a request which we are unable to accommodate—don't miss your opportunity to try out for this year!